aspose-cells-cloud/aspose-cells-cloud-docs/en/docker/runs/_index.md

   aspose/cells-cloud:ltsc2022.25.9.0
 ```

-After starting the container, confirm the service is operational with the same health‑check command shown earlier.
+After the container starts, confirm the service is operational with the same health‑check command shown earlier.

 ## Reference Document